abilgaiyan/node-eshop_sql/README.md

 # node-eshop_sql
-node setup using sql database.
+Seed project for nodejs using mysql and mssql.